What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

-Clifton replied with this (rhetorical) question after I had asked if he could imagine any possibility to somehow ``operationalize'' the Kochen-Specker theorem.

-Indeed, the Kochen-Specker theorem -- in particular, not only non-separability but the total absence of any two-valued state -- has been resilient to attempts to somehow ``measure'' it: first, as alluded by Clifton, its proof is by contraction -- any assumption or attempt to consistently (in accordance with admissibility) construct two-valued state on certain finite subsets of quantum logics provably fails.
+Clifton replied with this (rhetorical) question after I had asked him if he could imagine any possibility to somehow ``operationalize'' the Kochen-Specker theorem.
+Indeed, the Kochen-Specker theorem---in particular, not only non-separability but the total absence of any two-valued state---was resilient to attempts to somehow ``measure'' it: first, as alluded by Clifton, its proof is by contraction---any assumption or attempt to consistently (by admissibility) construct a two-valued state on certain finite subsets of quantum logic provably fails.

-Second, the very absence of any two-valued state on such logics reveals the futility of any attempt to somehow define classical probabilities; let alone the derivation of any Boole's conditions of physical experience -- both rely on, or are, the hull spanned by the vertices derivable from two-valued states (if the latter existed) and the respective correlations.
-So, in essence, on logics corresponding to Kochen-Specker configurations, such as the $\Gamma_2$-configuration of Kochen-Specker~\cite[p.~69]{kochen1}, or the Cabello, Estebaranz and Garc{\'{i}}a-Alcaine logic~\cite{cabello-96,cabello-99} depicted in Fig.~\ref{2016-pu-book-chapter-qm-f-kspac} which (subject to admissibility) have no two-valued states, classical probability theory breaks down entirely -- that is, in the most fundamental way; by not allowing any two-valued state.
+Second, the very absence of any two-valued state on such logics reveals the futility of any attempt to somehow define classical probabilities or classical predictions; let alone the derivation of any Boole's conditions of physical experience---both rely on, or are, the hull spanned by the vertices derivable from two-valued states (if the latter existed) and the respective correlations.
+Therefore, in essence, on logics corresponding to Kochen-Specker configurations, such as the $\Gamma_2$-configuration of Kochen-Specker~\cite{kochen1} (p.~69), or the Cabello, Estebaranz, and Garc{\'{i}}a-Alcaine logic~\cite{cabello-96,cabello-99} which (subject to admissibility) have no two-valued states, classical probability theory breaks down entirely---that is, in the most fundamental way; by not allowing any two-valued state.

 It is amazing how many papers exist which claim to ``experimentally verify'' the Kochen-Specker theorem.
-However, without exception, those experiments either prove some kind of Bell-Boole of inequality on single-particles (to be fair this is referred to as ``proving contextuality;'' such as, for instance, Refs.~\cite{Hasegawa-2003,hasegawa:230401,cabelloFilipp-2008,Bartosik-09,kirch-09}); or show that the quantum predictions yield complete contradictions if one ``forces'' or assumes the counterfactual co-existence of observables in different contexts (and measured in separate, distinct experiments carried out in different subensembles; e.g., Refs.~\cite{ghz,cabello-99,Si-Zu-Wein-Ze-2000,panbdwz,simon-2002}; again these lists of references are incomplete.)
+However, without exception, those experiments either prove some kind of Bell-Boole of inequality on single-particles (to be fair this is referred to as ``proving contextuality''; such as, for instance, Refs.~\cite{Hasegawa-2003,hasegawa:230401,cabelloFilipp-2008,Bartosik-09,kirch-09}); or show that the quantum predictions yield complete contradictions if one ``forces'' or assumes the counterfactual co-existence of observables in different contexts (and measured in separate, distinct experiments carried out in different subensembles; e.g., Refs.~\cite{ghz,cabello-99,Si-Zu-Wein-Ze-2000,panbdwz}; again~these lists of references are incomplete.)